neo4j-field/gsummit2023/README.md

 Operational Points are connecting the different sections and can be of various types.
 Some of which are Stations, Small Stations, Passenger Stops, Switches, Junctions and some more.

-Operation Points have the following **Properties:**
+Operation Points have the following **Properties** loaded to the Graph:

 - id: the internal number of the OP
 - extralabel: the kind of OP we deal with, e.g. Station, Junction, Switch, etc.
-- name: the name of a OP
+- name: the name of an OP
 - latitude: of the OP
 - longtitude: of the OP

-Other data is available from the EU portal, but not used in this workshop.
+Other data is available from the EU portal, but not used in this workshop as mentioned above.

 #### Point of Interests (POI)

-POIs are distributed through the country and refer to either a main station (and so to a city), or to a station that is closest by the POI.
+POIs are distributed through the countries and refer to either a main station (and so to a city), or to a station that is closest by the POI.
 Reason is, that some POIs are in the country side and there is no station close by.
-POIs have the following interesting **Properties**:
+POIs have the following interesting **Properties** loaded to the Graph:

 - CITY: City name at or close to the POI
 - POI_DESCRIPTION: A short description of the POI